kivra/developer.kivra.com/receipt/wiki/receipt-doc/prescription/prescription-schema-description.md

-# **_RFC - Kivra prescription specification_**
+# **_Kivra prescription specification explained_**

 ## Introduction
-This RFC describes a proposed way to handle prescription specifications issued by pharmacies which will be sent to Kivra and will be connected to a receipt.
+This document describes the different parts of Kivras prescription specification format.
+A prescription specification is issued by pharmacies and will be connected to a receipt in Kivra.

-The specification is based on discussions with different pharmacies, printed examples of prescription specifications and some data from the Swedish eHealth Agency.
+The specification is based on discussions with different pharmacies and data from the Swedish eHealth Agency.

-This RFC only covers prescription specification content, not scenarios (e.g someone picks up medicals for another person (power of attorney)).

 ## Scope

 This document focuses on the construction and content of the prescription specification.
-It does not describe how the specification is transferred from the issuer to the customer and how it is presented.
+It does not cover:
+- How the specification is transferred from the issuer to the customer.
+- How it is presented in the Kivra app/web.
+- Scenarios (e.g someone picks up medicals for another person (power of attorney))

 ## Terminology

-### Sender System
+### POS

-The system creating and delivering prescription specifications to the customer.
-It can be the same system which creates the receipt (POS) but does not have to.
+Point Of Sale (POS) is any system that creates a receipt.
+In this document POS is also used for the system creating and delivering prescription specifications to the customer.
+In reality it could be a separate system.

 ### JSON - JavaScript Object Notation